-These policies are available either on the website (http://www.mayvillehighschool.com/our-policies) or by email request to the Headteacher's PA Mrs Carter (j.carter@mayvillehighschool.net)
+These policies are available either on the website (https://mayvillehighschool.com/policies) or by email request to the Headteacher's PA Mrs Carter (i.carter@mayvillehighschool.net)

+Anti-bullying Policy

-Anti-bullying Policy Mental Health Policy Staff Code of Conduct (includes the Low Level Concerns Policy) Early Years Camera, Mobile Phone and Camera devices Policy Educational and off-site visits Policy Health & Safety Policy E - Safety Policy (which includes details on internet safety in the school, use of internet filters and the monitoring of usage and use of mobile technology) Lost child Policy Prevent Policy PSHE Policy Recruitment & Selection Policy Staff Induction and Policy Supervision Policy Whistleblowing Policy
+Mental Health Policy

+Staff Code of Conduct (includes the Low Level Concerns Policy)

+Early Years Camera, Mobile Phone and Camera devices Policy

+Educational and off-site visits Policy

+Health & Safety Policy

+E - Safety Policy (which includes details on internet safety in the school, use of internet filters and the monitoring of usage and use of mobile technology)

+Lost child Policy

+Prevent Policy

+PSHE Policy

+Recruitment & Selection Policy

+Staff Induction and Policy

+Supervision Policy

+Whistleblowing Policy

-August 2014 and approved by the Trustees September 2014
+August 2014 and approved by the Trustees September 2014.
 January 2015, and signed off by Chair of Trustees.
 Updated May 2015, following the publication of KCSIE March 2015.
-Signed off by Chair of Trustees
+Signed off by Chair of Trustees.
 Updated September 2015, following the publication of KCSIE July 2015.
 Signed off by the Chair of Trustees.

-Updated March 2016 and signed off by the Chair of Trustees.

-Updated July 2016 and signed off by the Chair of Trustees

-Updated September 2016 and signed off by the Chair of Trustees

-Updated September 2017 and signed off by the Chair of Trustees

-Updated April 2018 and signed off by the Chair of Trustees

-Updated September 2018 (following reissuing of KCSIE 2018) and signed off by the Chair of Trustees.

-Updated September 2019 (following reissuing of KCSIE 2019) and signed off by the Chair of Trustees and full Board
+Updated March 2016, July 2016, September 2016, September 2017, April 2018 and signed off by the Chair of Trustees.
+Updated September 2018 (following reissuing of KCSIE 2018) and signed off by the Chair of Trustees and full Board.
+Updated August 2020, August 2021, August 2022, August 2023 and signed off by the Chair of Trustees and full Board.

-Updated August 2020 and signed off by the Chair of Trustees and full Board

-Updated August 2021 and signed off by the Chair of Trustees and full Board

-Updated August 2022 and signed off by the Chair of Trustees and full Board

-Appendix One: